tjenkinson/shipyard-project.com/site/content/docs/webhookkeys.md

 title = "Webhook Keys"
 date = 2014-09-28T03:30:04Z
 +++
-Webhook keys are used with Docker Hub webhooks.
-Webhooks from the Docker Hub notify Shipyard of new image builds and trigger deployment in Shipyard.
+Webhook keys are used with the Docker Hub.
+Webhooks from the Docker Hub notify of new image builds and trigger deployments in Shipyard.

 # Workflow